marcomartini97/VDI_Broker/docs/vdi_redirector.md

 2. Authenticates the user against the configured PAM service (network level authentication is disabled; standard username/password logon is used).
 3. Displays a temporary blue screen so the user receives immediate feedback.
-4. Starts or resumes the matching container using the existing Podman manager and registers it with the TCP proxy.
+4. Starts or resumes the matching container.
+During this phase the Podman manager now creates a short-lived `exec` instance that runs `/usr/bin/setup_grd.sh` inside the container.
+The script prints a JSON object such as `{"ip":"10.0.0.5","username":"grd-user","password":"secret"}` that describes how to reach the per-user GNOME Remote Desktop service.
-5. Issues an RDP server redirection PDU pointing the client at the proxy on `127.0.0.1:3390` with the broker-managed credentials; the proxy forwards the session to the per-user container.
+5. Issues an RDP server redirection PDU pointing the client at the proxy on `127.0.0.1:3390`.
+When the JSON payload omits credentials the redirector falls back to the static RDP username/password configured in `vdi_broker.yaml`.
+   Otherwise it forwards the script-provided credentials so the proxy can login directly to the desktop session.

 Logs are written through the shared `vdi_logging` helpers under `/var/log/vdi-broker`.